TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 Creating a new distribution
 ===========================

 This chapter describes the main steps in creating a new distribution.
-It should not be considered as a full fledge tutorial.

 .. _distribution_concept: